bitrise-io/devcenter/_articles/reviews/frequent-android-issues.md

       jcenter()
     }

-## 4. "Cannot start android emulator"
+## 4. "I Cannot start android emulator"

 ### Error

-You got the above error message because either one or both of our `Create Android emulator` or `Start Android emulator` Steps has not been properly set.
+You cannot start the android emulator if the `Create Android emulator` or `Start Android emulator` Steps have not been properly set.

 ### Solution

 We advise you to use `AVD Manager` Step instead of having to set the `Create Android emulator` and `Start Android emulator` Steps individually. `AVD Manager` performs all the other two steps, meaning it creates and starts the emulator at the same time.
 If you want to control when the emulator should kick in, use our `Wait for Android emulator` Step.
 Check out our guide on [Emulators](/tips-and-tricks/android-tips-and-tricks/#emulators) for more information!

-## 5. "Keystore file ' /root/keystores/.jks' not found for signing config"
+## 5. "Keystore file not found for signing config"

 ### Error